Midnight In America Home Page

 However, all that is God's law for man, which was not superseded at Golgotha when Jesus died, except for the Levitical laws concerning ritual purification – animal sacrifices, physical offerings and washings, etc. Those physical rituals, which were given for the Levitical priesthood to perform, were a reminder of the penalties of sin until Christ came and made complete atonement.
 Hebrews explains that Jesus disbanded the Levitical priesthood, annulled those rituals by His death, and instituted a new universal priesthood composed of those with His Spirit (1 Pet 2:5).

-But those are the only aspects of the 'Law of Moses' that were superseded at Jesus' death.
+Those are the aspects of the ‘Law of Moses’ that were superseded at Jesus’ death (see later).
 All the other commands of God concerning human behaviour are as valid today as they were when God gave them to Israel via Moses.
-Otherwise, at the 'Jerusalem Council' (Acts 15), the believers would not have advised Gentiles to keep these aspects of the Law of Moses:
+Otherwise, at the ‘Jerusalem Council’ (Acts 15), the believers would not have advised Gentiles to keep these aspects of the Law of Moses:

 ...we write to them to abstain from things polluted by idols, from sexual immorality, from things [animal meat] strangled, and from [consuming] blood [with meat] (Acts 15:20).